skwp/dotfiles/README.md

 TODO: these customizations will be extracted into a separate keybinding plugin so as not to interfere with standard keybindings

  * F - instantly Find definition of class (must have exuberant ctags installed)
- * B - show Buffer explorer
+ * B - show buffers (LustyJuggler buffer search), just type to fuzzy match a buffer name
  * S - Show buffers in LustyJuggler (use asdfjkl home row keys to then select buffer)
  * T - Tag list (list of methods in a class)

  * K - git grep for the Kurrent word under the cursor
- * O - Open a GitGrep command line with a quote pretyped (close the quote yourself)
+ * ,gg - GitGrep command line with a quote pretyped (close the quote yourself)
+ * ,gcp - GitGrep Current Partial to find references to the current view partial

- * \mm - show my Marks (set a mark with mX where X is a letter, navigate to mark using 'X).
+ * \mm - set the next available mark (set a mark with mX where X is a letter, navigate to mark using 'X).
 Uppercase marks to mark files, lowercase marks to use within a file.
  * Z - jump back and forth between last two buffers
  * Q - Quit a window (normally Ctrl-w,c)
  * \Q - Kill a buffer completely (normally :bw)